flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 Introduction
 ------------

-The purpose of this article is to describe how to implement an optimized KD tree for raytracing (or other rendering engine) in Rust.
-The data structure I'm implementing is called `Bounding volume hierarchy (BVH) <https://en.wikipedia.org/wiki/Bounding_volume_hierarchy>`_ but the optimization used in this articles works for all kdtree.
+The purpose of this article is to describe how to implement an optimized `KD tree <https://en.wikipedia.org/wiki/K-d_tree>`_ for raytracing (or other rendering engine) in Rust.
 The choice of language is arbitrary and should not disturb a *non-rustacean* (who doesn't code in rust) reader.

 The implementation I will use is described in the scientific paper `On building fast kd-Trees for Ray Tracing, and on doing that in O(N log N)